- Search The Registry

 *The Robert Taylor Homes housing project began accepting residences on this date in 1962.

 At one time, it was the largest housing project in the country, and it was intended to offer decent affordable housing.
 It was composed of 28 high-rise buildings with 16 stories each, with a total of 4,321 apartments, mostly arranged in U-shaped clusters of three, stretching for two miles (three kilometers).
-The Robert Taylor Homes were where Mr. T, Kirby Puckett, and Deval Patrick were raised.
+The Robert Taylor Homes were where Mr. T, Kirby Puckett, and Deval Patrick and others were raised.
 Robert Taylor Homes faced many of the same problems that doomed other high-rise housing projects in Chicago such as Cabrini-Green.
-They included drugs, violence, and poverty.
+They included it's share of drugs, violence, and poverty.

 Planned for 11,000 inhabitants, the Robert Taylor Homes housed up to a peak of 27,000 people.
 Six of the poorest US census areas with populations above three people were found there.
 Including children who are not of working age, at one point 95 percent of the housing development's 27,000 residents were unemployed and listed public assistance as their only income source, and 40 percent of the households were single-parent, female-headed households earning less than $5,000 per year and over 90 percent were African American.
 The 28 16-story concrete high-rises, many blackened with the scars of arson fire, sat in a narrow two-block by 2.5-mile stretch.
 The city's neglect was evident in littered streets, poorly enforced building codes, and scarce commercial or civic services.